This blog may contain affiliate links. Read our disclosure policy for more info.

 The advantage of visiting the Nazca Lines from Huacachina is that it is much closer than most other destinations tourists visit from.
 From Huacachina, the Nazca lines airport is only 2.5 hours away whereas people visiting from Lima can expect a 7+ hour journey.

-You can even take a public bus to Nazca from Ica and then just book a 30-minute flight which is the cheapest way to see the Nazca Lines!
+To save a little bit of money you could even take a public bus to Nazca from Ica and then just book a 30-minute flight for $110 USD which is the cheapest way to see the Nazca Lines!